 Coins were minted in Philadelphia, Denver, New Orleans, and San Francisco.
 Many better dates exist in the Barber Half Dollar Series, but none are prohibitively rare or expensive.

-CAC.
-Sharp detail with lovely champagne-silver surfaces and just a touch of wear.
+Sharp detail and lustrous with light golden-gray surfaces and just a touch of wear.

 Sharply struck with vivid luster and nearly mark-free surfaces.
 Mostly cream-white with delicate peripheral toning.